salientthemes/blog-times/readme.txt

 == Copyright ==

-Blog Times WordPress Theme, Copyright 2018 salient Themes Blog Times is distributed under the terms of the GNU GPL
+Blog Times WordPress Theme is child theme of ST Blog WordPress Theme, Copyright (C) 2018, Salient Themes ST Blog is distributed under the terms of the GNU GPL

 == Description ==